A Handy-Person Home Business

 Here you can download a free quote/ estimating guide to track and estimate cost, do a search on Google where you will find several.
 Use this as a guide and customize your own personal copy for the work you will be doing.

 This tracking of the jobs you do can pay you back later.
 Track the outcome of earlier work for the hours and materials used to complete a job.
 Tracking past work will let you build better estimates for new clients.
+Find a good handyman fees chart for your area and price competitively or a little lower to get started.
+A satisfied client list is some of the best advertising you can offer a possible new client.

 Bidding cost plus labor and overhead